Research Catalogue Extended Guide

 Create Exposition

 By clicking “Create exposition” you can create a new exposition object which will be opened in the RC exposition workspace editor.
-The title, copyright and abstract fields are obligatory.
-In most cases, the copyright field should be the same as the main author name (so you can write your own name).
+The title, copyright and abstract fields are required.
+In most cases, copyright is assigned to the main author of the exposition.
 You can change these details later by choosing ☰ > edit details, or in the workspace editor by clicking the title of your research (at the top of you screen).

 There are three types of exposition on the RC: